Integrality and Gauge Dependence of Hennings TQFTs

 \subsection{Proof of Theorem~\ref{thm1}}

-This section now combines the special algebraic properties of quantum doubles over Dedekind domains as laid out in the preceding sections with the general TQFT constructions from Section~\ref{sec-tqft}.
+This section now combines the special algebraic properties of quantum doubles of finite Frobenius Hopf algebras as laid out in the preceding sections with the general TQFT constructions from Section~\ref{sec-tqft}.
 The main observation is the following characterization of \nicehopf doubles.

-\begin{lemma} Suppose $H$ is a double balanced Hopf algebra over a Dedekind domain $\bbd$ which is projective and finitely generated as a $\bbd$-module.
+\begin{lemma} Suppose $H$ is a double balanced finite Frobenius Hopf algebra over a (unital) commutative ring $\bbd$.

 Then its double $\dh$ is a \nicehopf Hopf algebra. \end{lemma}

 \begin{proof} We will verify each of the four conditions from Definition~\ref{def-cobmor}: The ribbon or balancing property (1) follows immediately from Lemma~\ref{lm-DoubBal}.